Rickodesea/LibGDX_Shader_Demo/README.md

-# LibGDX Shader Transition Demo
+# LibGDX Shader Transition Demo (formerly alricksur)

 Demo developed for a game that was being worked on.